 Tiny Mexican Hat lies on the north bank of the San Juan River.
-Named for a nearby rock formation, which you can't miss on the way into town, Mexican Hat is a jumping-off point for visiting two geological wonders: Utah's Goosenecks and Arizona's Monument Valley.
-Magnificent Monument Valley, stretching to the south into Arizona, is home to many generations of Navajo farmers, and is very recognizable as the backdrop for many old Westerns.
+Named for a nearby rock formation, which you can't miss on the way into town, this is a jumping-off point for two geological wonders: Utah's Goosenecks and Arizona's Monument Valley.
+The latter, stretching south into Arizona, is home to generations of Navajo farmers, and is very recognizable as the backdrop for many old Westerns.

 FODOR'S GO LIST 2016

 The top 25 places we think should be on every traveler's radar this year.More